Assessing your tax liabilities after buying property in Spain

 Unlike in the UK, the Spanish tax year runs from 1st January to 31st December, and the annual tax return must be made between 1st May and 20th June of the following year.

 If you own a property or have a business in Spain, you must complete a tax return each year.
 Even if your Spanish property isn’t rented out, you will still earn ‘imputed income’ on this property, and must pay tax on it.
-Spain has a double taxation agreement with the UK, meaning you will never be taxed by the UK on any money that you have already paid tax on in Spain.
+Spain has a double taxation agreement with the UK.
+This means you will never be taxed by the UK on any money that you have already paid tax on in Spain.

 Property taxes in Spain